taemincode/taemincode.github.io/_posts/2025-08-18-logistic-regression.md

     alt="MSE in linear vs logistic regression"
 %}

 As you could see, while the cost function plot for linear regression is a smooth convex, the cost function plot for logistic regression is a wiggly non-convex.
 This makes it hard to reach the global minimum since there are many local minima where gradient descent can get stuck.
-Instead, we use a different cost function: Binary Cross-Entropy (also called Log Loss)!
+Instead, we use a different cost function: binary cross-entropy (also called Log Loss)!
 This is the formula of binary cross-entropy:<br><br>
 $$
 J(w, b) = -\frac{1}{m} \sum_{i=1}^{m} \Big[ y^{(i)} \log\big(\hat{y}^{(i)}\big) + \big(1 - y^{(i)}\big) \log\big(1 - \hat{y}^{(i)}\big) \Big]
 $$
 <br><br>
 It looks very complicated, right?
 Let's dive in to the specific details so that you will eventually understand what's happening in this formula.<br>
 First, you have to understand the difference between a `cost` and a `loss`.
 The main difference is that loss is for only one example and cost is for all the examples (the sum of all the loss).
-The formula for binary cross entropy derives from this formula for calculating a single loss:<br><br>
+The formula for binary cross-entropy derives from this formula for calculating a single loss:<br><br>
 $$
 L\left(f_{\vec{w},b}\left(\vec{x}^{(i)}\right),\, y^{(i)}\right) =
 \begin{cases}